prjctg/prjctg.github.io-src/content/docs/developer/intro.md

 # Developer Guide

 Welcome, Developers!
-This guide will help you dive into the technical side of Project G by contributing code for animations, games, and more.
+This guide will help you dive into the technical side of Anı⃰mr by contributing code for animations, games, and more.

 ### What you can do as a Developer: